expert-fullstack/javascript/Readme.md

 ### 2. MERN Payment

-An e-commerce application built with the MERN stack, integrating with Stripe for payment processing and an SMTP service for email notifications.
+An e-commerce application built with the MERN stack, integrating with paypal for payment processing and an SMTP service for email notifications.
 This project also utilizes WebSockets for real-time payment notifications to the user.
 It demonstrates how to handle secure payments, send transactional emails, and provide real-time updates using WebSockets.

 ### 3. Next.js Recipe App